 a.
 Provision of equal access to treatment and care - no matter where we live and no matter where we are from in Europe

 b.
-Improvement of prevention by implementing formal population CRC screening programs as an urgent first step towards saving lives."I had to fight for my treatment" - Barbara's Story
+Improvement of prevention by implementing formal population CRC screening programs as an urgent first step towards saving lives."The primary conern after cancer?
+SURVIVAL" - Wolfram's Story"I had to fight for my treatment" - Barbara's Story

 "Screening helped me detect cancer early" - Anthony's Story